 DogFest Texas in Austin: Bouldin Acres, 2027 S Lamar Blvd, Austin, TX 78704

-If you can't join any of the in-person events, we hope you'll tune in DogFest Texas Facebook event page from the comfort of your home!
+If you can't join any of the in-person events, we hope you'll tune in to the DogFest Texas Facebook event page from the comfort of your home!
 (Link will be updated closer to the event.)

 Don’t miss out on DogFest Texas.
 Join the fun!